-The entire hand sanitizing process should take approximately 15 seconds.
+A. The entire hand sanitizing process should take approximately 15 seconds.
 Apply a dime-sized amount of hand sanitizer, enough to cover all surfaces of your hands, rub the sanitizer into the palms of your hands, fingers, back and front of hands and thumbs.
 Continuing rubbing hands together until hands are dry.

 Q. Are all hand sanitizers created equal?

 A. No. Alcohol-based and non-alcohol-based hand sanitizers are not the same; in fact, they are very different.
 The truth is that formulation matters.
 The active ingredient is important, but the total formulation affects the antimicrobial efficacy of the sanitizer.
 The product must deliver good skin care performance – improving or maintaining skin condition.
 And the third important point is that it provides a good sensory experience; it’s likable to use.

 Q. Can we use hand sanitizer safely multiple times a day?

 A. Yes.
 Numerous studies support the safety of long-term, repeated use of PURELL® Hand Sanitizer.
 It is critical to practice good hand hygiene at key moments, such as before eating, after using the restroom, and after touching objects that are frequently touched by others – which happens multiple times a day.